 Other runners find that as long as they are properly equipped with the right running clothes and cold-weather running gear, they can reasonably handle running at any temperature, no matter how far below freezing the thermometer dips.

-What Temperature Is Too Cold to Run Outside?
+What Temperature Is Too Cold?

 With that said, the American College of Sports Medicine1Hawkins, M. N., Raven, P. B., Snell, P. G., Stray-Gundersen, J., & Levine, B. D. (2007).
 Maximal oxygen uptake as a parametric measure of cardiorespiratory capacity.
-Medicine and Science in Sports and Exercise, 39(1), 103–107. https://doi.org/10.1249/01.mss.0000241641.75101.64 recommends, as a rule of thumb, that runners exercise caution when deciding whether to run outside when the air temperature falls below -18 °F (-27 °C) because tissue injury can occur in 30 minutes or less under these conditions.
+Medicine and Science in Sports and Exercise, 39(1), 103–107. https://doi.org/10.1249/01.mss.0000241641.75101.64 recommends that runners should not run outside when the air temperature falls below -18 °F (-27 °C) because tissue injury can occur in 30 minutes or less under these dangerous conditions.

-For example, when the air temperature is 30 °F (-1.1 °C), and the wind speed is ten mph, then the resultant conditions will feel like 21 °F (-6.1 °C).
+For example, when the air temperature is 30 °F (-1.1 °C), and the wind speed is 10 mph, then the resultant conditions will feel like 21 °F (-6.1 °C).
 You can calculate the wind chill here.

-Risks Of Running In The Cold
+The Risks Of Running In The Cold

 According to research,2Fudge, J. (2016).
 Exercise in the Cold.
 Sports Health: A Multidisciplinary Approach, 8(2), 133–139. https://doi.org/10.1177/1941738116630542 frostbite and hypothermia are the primary risks of running in the cold.